gwynethyuen/aquaffinity/README.md

 # Aquaffinity

 Aquaffinity is your all-in-one college swim team management app with the ability to post and discuss.
+Note: The swimmer info page may take a bit longer to load than your normal webpage - do not worry!

 ## Installation